pimvanpelt/vppcfg/docs/config-guide.md

     them may leave the dataplane in a non-recoverable state.

 For the curious, the Yamale syntax validation lives in [this schema](../schema.yaml).
+If you want to get started quickly and don't mind cargo-culting, take a look at [this example](../example.yaml).

 ### Basic structure